Medically reviewed by Drugs.com. Last updated on Sep 27, 2020.

 The following adverse drug reactions and incidences are derived from product labeling unless otherwise specified.

 Dermatologic: Telangiectasia (children: 2% to 5%), pruritus (3%), skin irritation (3%), erythematous rash (children: 2%), exacerbation of eczema (2%), infected eczema (1%), xeroderma (1%)

-<1% (Limited to important or life-threatening): Acneiform eruption, blurred vision, common warts, Cushing’s syndrome, dermatitis, edema, folliculitis, hemorrhage, hyperglycemia, immunosuppression, leukopenia, secondary infection, sepsis, skin atrophy, skin discoloration, thrombocytopenia, urticaria
+<1%, postmarketing, and/or case reports: Acneiform eruption, blurred vision, Cushing’s syndrome, dermatitis, edema, folliculitis, hemorrhage, hyperglycemia, immunosuppression, leukopenia, secondary infection, sepsis, skin atrophy, skin discoloration, thrombocytopenia, urticaria, warts (common)

 Concerns related to adverse effects:

 • Adrenal suppression: May cause hypercortisolism or suppression of hypothalamic-pituitary-adrenal (HPA) axis, particularly in younger children or in patients receiving high doses for prolonged periods.
 HPA axis suppression may lead to adrenal crisis.

 • Contact dermatitis: Allergic contact dermatitis can occur and is usually diagnosed by failure to heal rather than clinical exacerbation; discontinue fluticasone if appropriate.

 • Localized reactions: May cause local reactions, including skin atrophy; risk increased with use under occlusion.

 • Systemic effects: Topical corticosteroids may be absorbed percutaneously.
 Absorption of topical corticosteroids may cause manifestations of Cushing syndrome, hyperglycemia, or glycosuria.
 Absorption is increased by the use of occlusive dressings, application to denuded skin, or application to large surface areas.